 NOTES

 Incomplete Packets are not required to be delivered in cross support situations.
 Idle Packets are discarded.
-M_PDUs that contain only Idle Data are also discarded.
+TFDFs that contain only Idle Data are also discarded.

-An abstract model of the Packet Extraction Function is illustrated in figure 4-15.
+An abstract model of the MAP Packet Extraction Function for fixed-length TFDFs is illustrated in figure 4-20.